SittingFox/frontend-nanodegree-mobile-portfolio/views/README.md

 I then decided to make an array for the random pizzas as I did for the moving ones.
 When making it so randomPizzas would be filled as new pizzas are generated in the beginning, I found that the for loop was calling for the div that holds the pizzas each time.
 I set that up before the loop instead.

 Then I realized that the first two pizzas were not resizing.
 I noticed they were hard-coded into the page.
 So I changed the initial setup of randomPizzas from a new array to using document.getElementsByClassName("randomPizzaContainer").

+Thanks to some pointers by the Udacity code reviewer, I made some other improvements.
+Instead of guessing how many moving pizzas would be good for everyone, the number depends on the user's screen size.
+Also, I disabled backface visibility on them, which should help the moving pizzas reach 60 fps on more moderate hardware.